bmacnaughton/node-prune/README.md

 ## Command-line options

-The first argument is the directory to delete.
+The first argument is the root of the directory tree to walk, looking for files and directories to delete.

 `--dry-run` - [true], use `--dry-run false` to delete files and directories.
 `--details, -d` - [false], show count and size for each match deleted.